dmahajan980/gsoc20WorkLog/README.md

 ### Bookmarklets

 A bookmarklet is a bookmark tab that injects script into the current webpage when pressed.
-The bookmark tab must be linked to the script that we want to inject and the script must be hosted on the web.
+The bookmark tab must be linked to the script that we want to insert, and the script must be hosted on the web.

 #### Advantages